dhilab-fi/branco/samod/iter-3/README.md

 *Competency Questions - Natural Language*

 1. Which is the criterion and the cited object in the reconstruction of the location of the Venus in domus B?
+[Location, Object, Reference] [Atrium of domus B, By comparison, Venus in the Atrium of domus C]
 2. Which are the sources and criterion for the reconstruction of the domus B described in this examples?
+[Reconstruction description, Criterion, Reference objects] [Location of the Venus, comparison, domus C; Material of the decoration of Eastern wall, general rule, Vitruvius; Height of Western wall, general rule; Decoration of the Western wall, diagnostic data]
 3. How can we reconstruct the original decoration of the Western wall?
+[Reconstruction description, Criterion, Reference objects, Style, Iconography][Decoration of the Western wall, diagnostic data, Pompeian 1st style, NA]
 4. Which is the hypothesised height of the Western wall of the domus B?
+[Dimension and unit] [3,5 m]

 *Competency Questions - SPARQL Query*